 We can challenge the legality of the traffic stop and field sobriety tests, the results of Intoxilyzer blood alcohol testing, the qualifications of the arresting officer, or errors in the chain of custody of evidence.
 If there is a solid argument in your favor, the prosecutor may agree to dismiss the DUI charge, allow you to plead to a lesser charge, such as reckless driving, and/or dismiss other charges.

 We will give you an honest opinion of whether you should take your case to court or try to negotiate a plea agreement.
-Our lawyers practice in all municipal and justice courts of Maricopa County, and know the requirements placed on prosecutors.
+Our criminal defense attorneys in Glendale practice in all municipal and justice courts of Maricopa County, and know the requirements placed on prosecutors.
 We will always fight for the best possible outcome in your case.

 When it is time to request reinstatement of your driver’s license, or if you are later charged with another DUI or any criminal offense, our firm will be there for you.